 - Regular checks of children's teeth and gums

 - Ongoing oral hygiene instruction for children as they get older and the challenges to their oral health increase

 - Polishing and adjusting new dental work for optimum cleaning by the patient and to maximise the longevity of the treatment

-Keren can help every one of our patients keep their mouth in a healthy state.
+Victoria can help every one of our patients keep their mouth in a healthy state.